Last updated: January 2026

-As a first-year student, the time to start looking for housemates for your second-year rolls around pretty quickly.
-This means it’s easy to feel overwhelmed, especially if you’re not sure who to live with or how to find potential housemates.
+As a first-year student, the time to start looking for housemates for next year rolls around way quicker than you’d think.
+This means it’s easy to feel a bit overwhelmed, especially if you’re not sure who to live with or how to even start hunting.

-That’s why we’ve put together this blog with our top tips on where to find housemates for your second year.
-Follow our advice to take the stress out of finding your perfect second-year housemates.
+Don’t panic.
+We’ve put together this blog with our top tips on where to find housemates for your second year.
+Follow our advice to take the stress out of finding your perfect crew.

 Friends and people you know

-The first thing to remember is that you’re not alone, a lot of people will be trying to choose who to live with.
-So, start by asking your friends and anyone you know from clubs and societies what their plans are for next year.
-You’ll be surprised how many people are in the same situation as you.
+The first thing to remember is that you’re not alone – loads of people will be trying to choose who to live with.
+Start by asking your friends and anyone you know from clubs and societies what their plans are for next year.
+You’ll be surprised how many people are in the exact same boat as you.

-Just make sure you get to know them a bit before you commit to anything – ideally, you want to live with people who have similar interests, values and habits as you.
+Just make sure you get to know them a bit before you commit to anything – ideally, you want to live with people who have a similar vibe, budget, and cleanliness levels to avoid running into arguments later.

 Coursemates

 Another great place to look for potential housemates is your course.
-Living with people who’re studying the same degree as you means you’ll always have people to motivate you to study and you can all revise together.
+Living with people who’re studying the same degree as you means you’ll always have someone to motivate you to actually show up to lectures, and you can all revise together.

-This is especially useful if you’re studying an intense course.
-Your housemates will understand the pressure you’re under and be less likely to try and get you to join them on a night out when you really need to study!
+This is especially useful if your degree is pretty intense.
+Your housemates will actually understand the pressure you’re under and be way less likely to try and drag you on a night out when you really need to study!

 Current housemates

-Whether you’re living in university halls, purpose-built student accommodation, or a student house, your current housemates might be an easy solution to your problem.
-You’ll have been living with them for a couple of months now so you should have a good idea of what they’re like and how well you get on with them.
+Whether you’re living in university halls, purpose-built student accommodation, or a student house, your current housemates might be the easiest solution.
+You’ll have been living with them for a couple of months now, so you should have a good idea of what they’re like day-to-day and how well you get on with them.

-Remember that you’re not obligated to live with the same people again, so if things aren’t working out, don’t be afraid to look further afield.
+Just remember – you’re not forced to live with the same people again.
+So, if things aren’t working out, or their cleaning habits are driving you mad, don’t be afraid to look further afield.

 Social media

 Social media is a great way to reach people who are in the same situation as you.
-There will likely be a Facebook page or group where you can connect with people from your student city who are also looking to meet new people to live with.
+There will almost certainly be a Facebook page or group where you can connect with people from your student city who are also looking for people to live with.
+Just remember to meet up in public and get to know them a bit first to ensure you’ll get along.

 Online forums